-When epilepsy patients do not respond to anti-epileptic medication or other treatment options, focal cortical resection may provide relief from seizures.
+When epilepsy patients do not respond to antiepileptic medication or other treatment options, focal resection may provide relief from seizures.
 Using advanced brain imaging and EEG testing, neurologists can determine where in the brain a patient’s seizures are originating.
-If all of the seizures are coming from a specific area in the brain, removal of that portion of the brain may provide seizure relief for the patient.
+This process is called brain mapping.
+If all of the seizures are coming from a specific area in the brain, removal of that portion of the brain may put an end to the seizures.

 The most common area of the brain for epilepsy surgery is the temporal lobe.
-Depending on the patient, removal of specific brain structures (hippocampus, amygdala) or entire lobes of the brain may be necessary.
+During this procedure, known as temporal lobe epilepsy surgery, specific brain structures (the hippocampus and amygdala) or entire lobes of the brain are removed.

 It is important to remember that the part of the brain causing seizures is already damaged and interfering with normal brain activity.
 Removal of this tissue often does not cause any significant loss of function and can sometimes result in improved function, especially if seizures become better controlled after surgery.

-Since removal of a part of the brain is irreversible, the utmost care is taken in avoiding permanent neurologic problems after epilepsy surgery.
-Therefore, not all epilepsy patients are suitable for a focal cortical resection.
-If seizures are originating from more than one area of the brain, or from an area that is too close to essential brain tissue, other treatment options likely will be considered.
+Since removing part of the brain is irreversible, the utmost care is taken in confirming this is the best treatment option for you and avoiding permanent neurologic problems post surgery.
+Not all epilepsy patients are suitable for a focal resection.
+If your seizures originate from more than one area of the brain, or from an area that is too close to essential brain tissue, other treatment options will likely be considered.

-The neurologists and neurosurgeons at the Barnes-Jewish & Washington University Comprehensive Epilepsy Center work together to determine the best recommendation for each patient’s individual situation.
-Our advanced brain imaging options make it possible to precisely locate seizure focal areas before and during surgery, resulting in the best outcomes for our patients.
+The epileptologists and neurosurgeons at our Comprehensive Epilepsy Center work together to determine the best recommendation for your individual situation.
+Our advanced brain imaging equipment makes it possible to precisely locate seizure focal areas before and during surgery, resulting in the best outcomes for our patients.